csci-1301/csci-1301.github.io/lectures/160_foreach/readme.md

 - **ItemName**: The chosen item is accessible using ItemName
 - **CollectionName**: The name of the collection Since, arrays are the only object that we study in this course, we will use the term array instead of the collections.
-The _foreach_ statement picks an element from the array.
-The _ItemName_ is the alias for the picked element and whatever you do on it directly affects the element.
+- The _foreach_ statement picks an element from the array and copies it to _ItemName_.
+- Note that you are not allowed to change the value of _ItemName_.

 ## Example
 ```